Parmesan Chicken Strips

 6. Place the Chicken Strips on the baking sheet lined up close together as you see here.
 Do Ahead Tip: at this point you can cover the pan and refrigerate the Strips for a few hours before baking.

 7. Place the Chicken Strips in the preheated oven and bake for 20-40 minutes.
 All ovens cook differently so check at 20 minutes.
-You are looking for a light brown color and the coating should start to crisp, ever so slightly.
+You are looking for a golden brown color and the coating should start to crisp, ever so slightly.

 Serve these with additional Honey Dijon Mustard for dipping or on top of a Caesar Salad.
 The leftovers are great to put in a lunchbox the next day as well!